aisingapore/ai-practitioner-handbook/book/6-modelling/nlp-metrics.md

-# What are some of the common NLP metrics
+# What are some common NLP metrics?

 Contributor(s): Lee Xin Jie, Senior AI Engineer (100E)